jurgiskg/blockchain-attribute-management/README.md

 # blockchain-attribute-management
-Sample React website to test Solidity smart contracts for digital identity attribute management and authorization.
+Prototype to test digital identity attribute management based on blockchain.
+Consists of React and Truffle application to test smart contracts and interactive UI prototype of a mobile app.

-Used in VU MIF bachelor thesis "Digital Identity Management using Blockchain".
+Used for VU MIF Software Engineering bachelor thesis "Digital Identity Management using Blockchain".

+## Getting started

 To test smart contracts:

-1. Run 'npm install'
+1. Download packages.
+Run 'npm install' in console.
-2. Download 'ganache-cli' local blockchain from NPM
+2. Get local _ganache-cli_ blockchain network on your computer.
+Run 'npm install -g ganache-cli' in console.
-3. Run 'ganache-cli' in administrator powershell
+3. Start local blockchain network.
+Run 'ganache-cli' in Administrator Powershell.
-4. Compile and deploy smart contracts: truffle compile, truffle migrate
+4. Compile and deploy smart contracts.
+Run 'truffle compile', 'truffle migrate' in another Administrator Powershell window.
-5. Run 'npm start'
+5. Start up app.
+Run 'npm start' in console.
-6. Test smart contracts in the browser
+6. Test smart contracts in the app.
+Keep developer tools open to see relevant information in the browser console.

-To try interactive prototype - run file interactivePrototype.html in the browser.
+To try interactive prototype:

+Run file _interactivePrototype.html_ in the browser.
+The prototype is stateful - to get back to initial state, refresh the browser window.